qiboml.models#

 - __call__(circuit: Circuit)[source]#

-Combine the input circuir with the internal one and execute them with the internal backend.
+Combine the input and internal circuits and execute them with the internal backend.

 - Parameters: